 The Annika Rodriguez Scholars Program recognizes students of exceptional merit who demonstrate academic and leadership achievements, as well as the passion for community service exemplified by Annika Rodriguez.
 In keeping with the legacy of the program, applicants should demonstrate their commitment to, or a history of, bringing diverse groups together and celebrating the cultures of different people.

-Those selected as Rodriguez Scholars are expected to participate in a program designed for them, including orientation to Washington University, meetings with university and community leaders, academic support and advising, the Rodriguez Freshman Seminar, and events with other Rodriguez Scholars.
-The Scholars are expected to become involved in activities on campus and in community service projects.
+This internationally preeminent program is intended to foster a richly diverse educational atmosphere on campus and enhance the overall quality and diversity of the student body.
+If selected as a Rodriguez Scholar, you will be expected to participate in a program that includes orientation, meetings with university and community leaders, academic support and advising, the Rodriguez First-Year Seminar, and events with other Rodriguez Scholars.
+Scholars are also expected to become involved in activities on campus and in community service projects.

 On-Campus Interviews for Finalists

 WashU will invite finalists to campus for a weekend program, March 28–30, 2019.
 For these scholarships the university will pay for finalists’ round-trip expenses within the United States and their expenses in St. Louis during this visit.
 To remain eligible, finalists must attend these activities.

 To apply for the Annika Rodriguez Scholars Program:

 - Submit an application for admission to the Class of 2023.

 WashU Pathway account to submit the separate application for the Rodriguez Scholars Program.